California unemployment: Mom of 3 locked out of legitimate EDD account, forced to send kids away

 She sent her children to live with their aunt.
 "You don't know how many days and nights I've cried.
 Absolutely, I'm missing my children.
 I couldn't properly take care of them."

-Macon saw 7 On Your Side's reports about others locked out of their accounts, still awaiting clearance too.
-We asked EDD about her case.
+Macon saw the reports from KGO-TV's 7 On Your Side about others locked out of their accounts, still awaiting clearance too.
+KGO asked EDD about her case.
 A spokesperson said: "It's heartbreaking to hear any kind of story like this.
 It's why we are prioritizing efforts to quickly authenticate legitimate claimants.
 Records indicate that this claimant was sent at least a couple of emails and a text message."

 That doesn't help Macon.